Octagon Centre: Road

 The Octagon Centre is situated on the A57 near its western intersection with the A61, junction 6 of the Sheffield Inner Ring Road.
 Access from the north and north-east of the country is provided by the M1 and M18, with routes from the south served by the M1 and A61.
 Access from the west is served by the A57 Snake Pass, alternatively using the A628 Woodhead pass in poor winter weather conditions.
 Although there are a number of car parking spaces around the university, car parking can often be limited, so the university recommend using park and ride services or planning car parking in advance.

 Bus

 A number of bus routes serve the area around the university, with routes H1, 30, 30A, 51, 52, 70, 120, 272, 273, 274, 275 and 505 serving the nearest stops to the Octagon Centre.

 Tram

-The Octagon Centre is a short walk from the University of Sheffield Supertram stop, which is served by the Blue and Yellow lines to destinations including Sheffield station, Hillsborough, Malin Bridge, Halfway and Meadowhall Interchange.
+The Octagon Centre is a short walk from the University of Sheffield tram stop, which is served by the Blue and Yellow lines of the South Yorkshire Supertram to destinations including Sheffield station, Hillsborough, Malin Bridge, Halfway and Meadowhall Interchange.